Welcome to Vesta Rowing Club

 Coaches with the support of the Rowing Committee may decide to increase or decrease the available seats in each squad at their discretion.
 This may include competitive selection for crews in the form of seat trials, gym and ergo scores, and technical proficiency as appropriate.

 All our coaches and members of the Committee are volunteers.
-They give up their free time to the Club because of their dedication to Vesta and the sport of rowing.
+They give up their free time to the club because of their dedication to Vesta and the sport of rowing.
 Please treat them with respect and consideration.
-Your membership fees only cover the cost of running and insuring the boathouse and the fleet.
-Paying membership does not entitle a Member to coaching and nor does it guarantee an outing in a boat.
+Your membership fees cover the cost of running and insuring the boathouse and the fleet, and supporting the administration of rowing.
+Paying membership does not entitle a member to coaching and nor does it guarantee an outing in a boat.

 Coaching may be available outside the formal coaching structure on an ad-hoc basis upon request.